rubiyet/staticmania-console/README.md

 ## Future Scope

-1. Mobile access: The "eresult" repository could be made accessible through mobile devices, making it easier for teachers, students, and parents to access student academic performance data on-the-go.
+1. The "staticmania-console" repository could be made accessible through mobile devices, making it easier for users.